jromnes/Nu-Holdings-Case-Study/README.md

     In 2017, Nubank release their "Rewards" product.
 While the concept of a "rewards" product is not uncommon in the world of credit cards, Nubank provided their customers with no expiration date for points gained via "rewards".
 Other credit card business have an expiry date that points need to be used up by, but Nubank allows their rewards points to have lifetime value.
 This is a major advantage over other credit card companies, mainly because the points expiry date hinders the customer's ability to save and accumulate points for a larger rewards.

     Nubank also seperated rewards into two separate groups: "extra" rewards and "flights and hotel" rewards.
+The "extra" rewards aggregates everyday expenses such as cinema tickets and streaming services.
+The "flights and hotel" rewards for airplane tickets, hotels, and other non-ordinary expenses.

 * __Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing–– you may want to search the company’s engineering blog or use sites like StackShare to find this information.)__

+    Nubank gained access to state of the art AI through the acquisition of Olivia, a company specializing in advanced AI algorithms.

+    Through the acquisition of Cognitect, a leading software consultancy firm, Nubank was able to expand it's technological capabilities.
+Nubank can now advance it's systems for reliability, scalability, and modularity.

+    Nubank relies on statues like adaptability, immutability, functional programming, modularization, CI/CD to foster quick and reliable maintenence to it's systems.

 ## Landscape